tempelaar-team/qclab-dev/docs/developer_guide/model_dev/model_dev.rst

 The model class describes a physical model as a set of functions referred to as "ingredients".
 QC Lab is designed to accommodate a minimal model that consists of only a quantum-classical Hamiltonian.
-However, by incorporating additional ingredients, such as analytic gradients, the performance of QC Lab can be greatly improved.
+However, by incorporating additional ingredients, such as analytical gradients, the performance of QC Lab can be greatly improved.
 We will first describe the construction of a minimal model class, and then discuss how to incorporate additional ingredients.

 .. contents:: Table of Contents